-→ The setting is applied to the camera and the display returns to the [Shooting menu].
-Introduction Contents Downloading Images Camera Settings Remote Shooting Preferences Reference Index
+- → The setting is applied to the camera and the display returns to the [Shooting menu]. - Displayed contents may differ depending on the connected camera.

 When 1DC is connected and Canon Log gamma is set on the camera, the Picture Style set or changed with this software will not be reflected to the movie you shoot.